Divorcing with Domestic Violence In BC

 Domestic violence is a painful reality that affects individuals from all walks of life—regardless of gender, socioeconomic status, ethnicity, or background.
 It's not just about physical harm; domestic violence can take many forms, including emotional, psychological, financial, and sexual abuse.
 If you are concerned for your safety or the safety of your children, the first and most crucial step is to ensure you’re in a safe environment.

-Below, we’ll walk through what domestic violence is, what coercive control looks like, and the steps you can take to protect yourself and find support.
+Below, we’ll walk through what domestic violence is, what coercive control looks like, and the steps you can take to protect yourself and find legal support if you are facing separation or divorce in BC.

 VIDEO: Understanding Domestic Violence in BC